ANRGUSC/Raspberry-Pi-OLSRd-Tutorial/README.md

 **Step 5: Copy the Shell Scripts onto your Raspberry Pi** You can do this using scp, an scp helper like FileZilla, or by creating the files and copy pasting my files into your RPi.

 *** the most important file to copy over is /etc/rc.local *** The lines added in this file will restart your network manager, allowing you to connect to your pi via your home wifi network on boot.

 Next you can copy over the shell scripts.
 I have mine in /Documents/shell_scripts Just move the entire directory over to Documents, or wherever you want them

 -- in the shell script config_ad_hoc.sh, make sure to give each device a unique IP address in the same subnet

-edit the /etc/olsrd/olsrd.conf file provided.
+Edit the /etc/olsrd/olsrd.conf file provided.
 I attached mine, but yours could be different depending on the subnet or IP addresses you want to use.
 I indicated in comments in this file where I made changes and instructions on what changes you might have to make.

 you can search in the provided file for "EDIT MADE HERE"

 I tried to make every edit to the file easy to find.